ecronix/react-most-wanted/README.md

 All `redux` related files are in the `store` folder.
 You can find more about redux [here](http://redux.js.org/docs/introduction/).

 The folders `locales` and `themes` are used to store data for different locales and themes.

+## How to use

+You can eather fork this project or clone it into your own repo.
+I use the second.
+You can find [here](https://help.github.com/articles/duplicating-a-repository/) more information about how to clone/duplicate a repo into your own.

+After cloning the repo into your own you should change the configuration like project name and the firebase config.
+Here is a list of all changes you should make:
+* **package.json**  - here you should change the name and version
+* **src/config.js**  - here you should change all firebase data and the providers array for your needs
+* **public/index.html**  - change the title (it will be overriden but it looks bether)
+* **public/firebase-messaging-sw.js**  - change the ``messagingSenderId``

+After setting up the code we need to deploy our application to firebase.
+As first create an application biuld with runing `npm run build`.

+To use firebase we need to install the firebase tools by running `npm install -g firebase-tools` and after that login to firebase with `firebase login`.

 ## Libraries